maniospas/Blombly/docs/basics/structs.md

         → get _bb12 point zbias main.bbvm line 20
 ```

-Blocks declared within new have access to a final variable called `this` that holds the struct.
-Access to this as a means of setting and writing fields
+Blocks declared within new have access to a variable called `this` that holds the struct.
-is possible only after the struct's creation concludes.
-Furthermore, unless exposed through a different mechanism,
-the compiler prevents access to `.this` with the dot notation.
 Here is an example:

 ```java
 // main.bb